-The general law conflict rule states that directors must not place themselves in a position where there is an actual or substantial possibility of conflict between personal interest and their duty to act in the interests of the company.
-A common scenario of such conflict is where directors have a direct or indirect material interest in transactions that the company is undertaking or considering.
+The general law conflict rule states that Directors must not place themselves in a position where there is an actual or substantial possibility of conflict between personal interest and their duty to act in the interests of the company.
+A common scenario of such a conflict is where Directors have a direct or indirect material interest in transactions that the company is undertaking or considering.

-In such cases, it is important to note that the interests of the director's family are treated as director's interest, and it is required of directors to disclose the conflict and seek approval in accordance to the common law disclosure rule, as well as statutory disclosure requirements, regardless of whether the director profits or the company suffers a loss.16
+In such cases, it is important to note that the interests of the Director's family are treated as the Director's interests.
+In such cases, it is required of Directors to disclose the conflict and seek approval in accordance to the common law disclosure rule, as well as statutory disclosure requirements, regardless of whether the Director profits or the company suffers a loss.17